bleachchyxo/UNIX-HELP/ArtixGuide.md

 ## Creating some system files

-We are going to start giving a name to our machine/host by creating the file `/etc/hostname` and inside that file you are going to write your computers name, in my case `desktop`
+We are going to start giving a name to our machine/host by creating the file `/etc/hostname` and inside that file you are going to write your computers hostname.

 Now we are going to edit the already existing file `/etc/hosts`

     127.0.0.1        localhost
     ::1              localhost
-    127.0.1.1        desktop.localdomain  desktop
+    127.0.1.1        myhostname.localdomain  myhostname

 ## Installing grub